-Our partnership agreement requires us to distribute to our unitholders all of our available cash, which excludes expenses and prudent operating reserves.
-We expect that we will rely primarily upon external financing sources, including borrowings under our revolving credit facility and the issuance of debt and equity securities, to fund expansion capital expenditures.
+Our partnership agreement requires us to distribute to our unitholders all of our available cash, which excludes prudent operating reserves.
+We expect that we will rely primarily upon cash generated by operating activities and, where necessary, borrowings under our revolving credit facility and the issuance of debt and equity securities, to fund expansion capital expenditures.
 However, we may not be able to obtain equity or debt financing on terms favorable to us, or at all.
-To the extent we are unable to efficiently finance growth externally, our ability to increase distributions to our uniholders could be significantly impaired.
-In addition, because we distribute all of our available cash, we may not grow as quickly as businesses that reinvest their available cash to expand ongoing operations.
+To the extent we are unable to efficiently finance growth externally, our ability to increase distributions to our unitholders could be significantly impaired.
+In addition, because we distribute all of our available cash, which excludes prudent operating reserves, we may not grow as quickly as businesses that reinvest their available cash to expand ongoing operations.
 To the extent we issue additional units in connection with other expansion capital expenditures, the payment of distributions on those additional units may increase the risk that we will be unable to maintain or increase our per unit distribution level.
 There are no limitations in our partnership agreement on our ability to issue additional units, including units ranking senior to the common units.
-The incurrence of borrowings or other debt by us to finance our growth strategy would result in interest expense, which in turn would affect our cash available for distribution.
+Similarly, the incurrence of borrowings or other debt by us to finance our growth strategy would result in interest expense, which in turn would affect our cash available for distribution.